Gamebook Tracker

 Activity feed

-Shared runs appear as a single merged entry: john, jane began run 3 of Midnight Maze.
+Shared playthroughs appear as a single merged entry: john, jane began run 3 of Midnight Maze.
 Party entries are highlighted with a teal left border and a small party badge.

 Stopping

 Click Play Together while in a party and then Stop Playing Together.
-After confirming, each person keeps the current shared progress and continues independently.
-If only two members remain and one leaves, the party dissolves for both.
+After confirming, everyone keeps the current shared progress and continues independently.
+If only two members remain and one leaves, the party ends for both.